madglory/gamelocker-vg-docs/source/matches/matches.rst

     ]
   }

-**Java**
+**Java:**

 .. code-block:: java

-  //There are a variety of Java HTTP libraries that support query-parameters.
+  //*There are a variety of Java HTTP libraries that support query-parameters.

-  **The above command returns JSON structured like this:**
+  //The above command returns JSON structured like this:

   {
     "data": [